5.9. A viewer for web maps

 79.068 W 43.08 N

-To change a basemap use a dropdown list (see item 12 in Pic.
-5.133.).
+To change a basemap use the dropdown list (see Pic.
+6.224.).
 By default there are the following basemaps:

 None